 - Create unique, strong passwords – ensure that you create strong and unique passwords for each Internet log-in identity and for your mobile phone and tablet.
 Take a look at our Tips for Creating Secure Passwords.

 - Be wary of downloading free apps, files, programs, software or screensavers – malicious code, like spyware (that secretly monitors what you do online) and keystroke loggers (that secretly track what you are typing) can be hidden within the downloaded file or app and used to access personal information, such as passwords and financial information.

-- Be cautious using WiFi hotspots – using free WiFi hotspots may expose you to hackers and identity theft.
-Tech-savvy thieves may be able to access data, activity and passwords on public WiFi connections.
+- Be cautious when using WiFi – free WiFi could expose you to hackers and identity theft.
+Thieves may be able to access data, activity and passwords on public WiFi connections.
 When making purchases or doing your banking wirelessly, make sure you are using a secure WiFi connection.
+Learn more.

 - Clear your cache – when you visit different websites, the website addresses are stored in the cache, or memory, of your computer.
 Make sure you clear the cache of your browser after visiting secure sites so that nobody else can view any confidential information you may have transmitted.

 - Disable file sharing networks.
 File sharing networks, often called “peer-to-peer” (P2P), are popular because they allow users to upload and download music, movies, games, documents and other computer programs across global networks.
 However, using these networks is considered a high-risk activity since peer-to-peer sites is commonly used by criminals to distribute objectionable or illegal files and viruses that are disguised to look like innocent downloads of popular songs, movies, etc.